Camp Chef Woodwind Pellet Grill Review

 Grill grate performance & quality

-Everyone has their preference when it comes to grate material, as do I. These grates left me split down the middle.
+Everyone has their preference when it comes to grill grate material.

 Is the SideKick worth it?